Albert0i/DAO/README.md

 };
 ```

 By dint of ORM, all functions are just *one* line of code, which simply returns an ORM call.
+This poses a drastic contrast with our previous Redis implementation...

 Change `DAO_DATASTORE` parameter to `mysql` in `.env`.
 And test with:
 ```